ea-tel/detel-book/_chapters/chapters/aois/professional-TEL.md

 ## Introduction

 Professional Technology-Enhanced Learning is concerned with technology-enhanced learning for professionals, i.e. people in employed jobs.
 Other terms used instead of professional learning are sometimes workplace learning or work-related learning; and there is a large overlap with research that focusses on informal, situated, or lifelong learning.
-The below introductory parts about professional learning are adapted from Pammer-Schindler (2019) and Littlejohn & Pammer-Schindler (2022).
+The below introductory parts about professional learning are adapted from Pammer-Schindler (2019) and {% cite Littlejohn2022 %}.

 ## What is special about professional learning?